Home at Last

-Providing health services in rural and remote country communities is an ongoing challenge.
+My first four novels explore the challenges of providing health services in rural and remote country communities.
 Everything costs more the further you get from the cities.
-And the more remote the location, the harder it is to recruit doctors, nurses and allied health professionals.
+The more remote the location, the harder it is to recruit doctors, nurses and allied health professionals however, the rewards are rich if you’re willing to step outside of your comfort zone.

 Flying solo can be harder than it looks … A warm-hearted rural romance about finding your way home.